williamphk/UrlShortener/README.md

 - Set up Grafana dashboards to visualize these metrics.
 - Configure Fluentd to aggregate logs from application pods.

-# Real Production Service
+# Real Production Service Considerations
-While the current solution for URL shortening adheres to the basic requirements set by the task, there are several limitations that could hinder its utility in a real-world production environment.

-## Challenges
-### Non-Unique Encryption for Similar URLs
-The current encryption method produces identical results for URLs that begin with the same sequence of characters.
-For example, URLs like https://www.example1.com and https://www.example2.com would yield the same shortened URL (i.e. `ysrAXm`), leading to a conflict.

-### Decryption Limitations
-The generated short URL contains only the first portion of the full encrypted string, making it impractical to decrypt it back to the original URL.
-Consequently, users would not be able to be redirected back to the original URL from the shortened one.
- (i.e. `ysrAXmrmzPmkug2ZYBNQgie0lZHIaCAKCPnFCgstjVz6opvkcrw4sdUDO9dUC0tl` vs `ysrAXm`)

-### Performance Concerns
-Even if we were to include the complete encrypted string in the short URL (i.e. `https://www.example.co/ysrAXmrmzPmkug2ZYBNQgie0lZHIaCAKCPnFCgstjVz6opvkcrw4sdUDO9dUC0tl`), the decryption process could be time-consuming.
-This approach is not viable as it would result in unacceptable latencies, affecting the user experience adversely.

-## Recommendations
-### Database-Driven Mapping
+## Database Mapping
-For a production-grade solution, it is advisable to adopt a database-driven approach for URL shortening.
-In this method, a unique random string would be generated for each URL and stored in a database, creating a mapping between the random string and the original URL.
-This eliminates the need for decryption and allows for faster response times when redirecting users to the original URLs.

-### Conflict Avoid
-By employing a database-mapping approach, we can ensure that each shortened URL generated is unique.
-When a new URL is submitted for shortening, the system would generate a random string and check the database to verify that this string has not been used before.
-If a conflict is detected (i.e., the generated string is already mapped to another URL), the system can regenerate a new random string and perform the verification process again.
-This ensures that each shortened URL will be unique and correctly mapped to its corresponding original URL, solving the issues related to encryption-based conflicts and non-unique short URLs.
+The current implementation doesn't include a database for storing the mappings between the shortened URLs and the original URLs.
+It means that there is no way to revert the shortened URL back to the original URL.
+In a production scenario, a database is required to store the mappings between the randomised and encrypted strings and the original long URLs.
+This also allows for quick lookups, easy management of URL data, and also provides the capability to add additional features such as analytics or expiration dates for URLs.
+By using a database, we can also ensure that each randomised and encrypted string is unique by applying unique constraints at the database level.
+If there's a conflict (i.e., a generated string already exists), the service could either regenerate a new string or apply a slight modification to make it unique.

+A production service will require some level of authentication to prevent abuse.
+For example, a simple API key-based or OAuth2-based authentication could be added to throttle usage and prevent abuse.